Systematic study of flow of protons and light clusters in intermediate-energy heavy-ion collisions with

 Fig. \ref{fig:hadesv1y} shows that the increase of the slope of $v_1(y)$ with the size of the cluster, discussed in section \ref{conseq}, is confirmed experimentally.
 This points towards a formation of the deuterons close to the border of the overlap region between projectile and target, where $v_1$ of nucleons is highest.
-Some of these PHQMD results are in line with early findings in Ref. \cite{Aichelin:1987ti} and confirm recent calculations in Refs. \cite{Hillmann:2019wlt,Mohs:2020awg}.
-Also for clusters the inclusion of the momentum-dependent interaction in a S EoS gives even a steeper slope than a hard EoS and the results come closer to the HADES experimental data.
-The calculations reproduce also the slight non linear dependence of $v_1(y)$ at large rapidities.
-The directed flow is rather similar for kinetic and MST deuterons (bottom right).
-Both show about the same $v_1(y)$.
+Some of these PHQMD results are in line with earlier findings in Ref. \cite{Aichelin:1987ti} and confirm recent calculations in Refs. \cite{Hillmann:2019wlt,Mohs:2020awg}.
+Also for clusters (left bottom and top right) the inclusion of the momentum-dependent interaction in a S EoS gives even a steeper slope than a hard EoS and the results come closer to the HADES data.
 The slope of $v_1(y)$ for tritons is still higher than that for deuterons and even a soft momentum-dependent interaction underpredicts noticeable the slope.
+The calculations reproduce also the slight non-linearity of $v_1(y)$ at large rapidities. $v_1(y)$ is rather similar for kinetic and MST deuterons (bottom right).

-In Fig. \ref{protonptv1} we show the $p_T$ dependence of $v_1$ of protons for 20-30\% central Au+Au collisions at $E_{kin}=1.23$ A GeV for different rapidity bins - $-0.25<y<-0.15$ (upper) and $-0.65<y<-0.55$ (lower) - calculated for three EoS.
+In Fig. \ref{protonptv1} we show the $p_T$ dependence of $v_1$ of protons for 20-30\% central Au+Au collisions at $E_{kin}=1.23$ A GeV for different rapidity bins - $-0.25<y<-0.15$ (top) and $-0.65<y<-0.55$ (bottom) - calculated for three EoS.
 One can see that the value of $v_1(p_T)$ increases with increasing rapidity for all EoS, keeping the hierarchy - soft, hard, momentum-dependent soft EoS.
 One can also see that the SM EOS provides the best description of the HADES experimental data.

 A similar behaviour of $v_1(p_T)$ holds for the light clusters as demonstrated in Fig. \ref{pdtv1pt}, which shows the $p_T$ dependence of the directed flow of deuterons (top) and tritons (bottom) for the rapidity bin $-0.25<y<-0.15$.
-One can see that the directed flow $v_1(p_T)$ for the hard EoS and SM EoS are closer to each other compared to the corresponding proton case in Fig. \ref{protonptv1} (middle), however, well below the soft EoS, which substantially underestimates the experimental data.
+One can see that the directed flow $v_1(p_T)$ for the hard EoS and SM EoS are closer to each other as compared to the corresponding proton case in Fig. \ref{protonptv1} , however, well below that for a soft EoS, which substantially underestimates the experimental data.